iiasa/message-ix-models/doc/buildings/index.rst

    These steps are handled by :func:`.buildings.pre_solve`.

-   When the buildings module is run as part of the :doc:`/bmt/index` workflow, it calls :func:`.buildings.build.build_B`, which loads inputs (prices, STURM outputs, static demand) specified in :attr:`context.buildings` or from :file:`data/bmt/config.yaml`,
+   When the buildings module is run as part of the :doc:`BMT workflow </api/model-bmt>`, it calls :func:`.buildings.build.build_B`, which loads inputs (prices, STURM outputs, static demand) specified in :attr:`context.buildings` or from :file:`data/bmt/config.yaml`,